 This small sculpture was created in response to a request from Philadelphia’s marvelous Clay Studio.
-The exhibition Small Favors (April 28 – July 3, 2023) is part of the Studio’s annual series that primarily features ceramic works.
+The exhibition Small Favors (April 28 – July 3, 2023) was part of the Studio’s annual series that primarily features ceramic works.
 On occasion, artists who specialize in other media are invited to contribute.
 One criteria for Small Favors is that sculptures must be tiny, able to fit in a 4″ square, acrylic display box.
 Well over a hundred such jewel-like containers were ingeniously mounted in an elaborate installation by the Clay Studio staff.

 You Promised Me The Moon